 In 1999, Bike for peace organized a round-the-world trip from Beijing through China, Kazakhstan, Russia, Finland, Sweden and Norway, the trip was a total of 11,470 km.

-In 1977, Tore Nærland started his first international cycling tour, which was called Bike for peace.
+In 1977, Tore Naerland started his first international cycling tour, which was called Bike for peace.
+This trip was coast to coast in the USA, Seattle – Washington D.C.

 Since 1978, Bike for peace has organized peace and friendship rides in over 125 countries.